emqx/eip/active/0028-durable-shared-subscriptions.md

 The Agent is the entity that provides the interface for the Shared Subscription Handler to obtain stream granting/revocation events and reports stream consumption progress.

-For the community edition, the Agent is implemented as a stub that does not perform any actions, so sessions' subscriptions and unsubscriptions have no effect.
+For the community edition, the durable shared subscription feature is unavailable, so the Agent is implemented as a stub that does not perform any actions, so sessions' subscriptions and unsubscriptions have no effect.
+A client having a durable session still may subscribe to some shared subscription topic, but no correspondent messages will be delivered.

 For the enterprise edition, the Agent actually communicates with the Leaders, receives streams for consumption, and reports stream consumption progress.